 Bradford City FC Community Foundation to help tackle increasing numbers of railway risk takers.

-All 72 EFL Clubs will be involved in the campaign with activity ranging from social media posts, to player messages.
-Clubs who are within the trespass incident hot spot will also run workshops within their local communities.
+All 72 EFL Clubs will be involved in the campaign with activities ranging from social media posts to player messages.
+Clubs who are within the trespass incident hotspot will also run workshops within their local communities.